-- 4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements. - 4.2 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation: - a.
+4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements.

+4.2 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation:

+- a.
 The firm took steps to rectify its failings and started documenting appropriate CMRAs on files and, in doing so, is now compliant with the MLRs 2017. - b.
-The firm's core AML documents were in place and have since been updated too, since the DBR, so there is a lower exposure to ongoing risks. - c.
-The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigation teams. - 4.3 The SRA considers that a fine is the appropriate outcome because: - a.
+The firm was acquired by a new firm in January 2025.
+The individuals holding the roles of MLCO/MLRO and COLP during the period of misconduct will no longer hold these roles at the new firm. - c.
+At the time of the inspection, the firm's firm-wide risk assessment (FWRA), PCPs, and current CMRA template were found to be compliant with the MLRs 2017, so there was a lower exposure to ongoing risks. - d.
+The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigation teams.

+4.3 The SRA considers that a fine is the appropriate outcome because:

+- a.
 The conduct showed a disregard for statutory and regulatory obligations and had the potential to cause harm, by facilitating dubious transactions that could have led to money laundering (and/or terrorist financing).
 This could have been avoided had the firm conducted and documented appropriate risk assessments on its clients and files on in-scope matters. - b.
-It was incumbent on the firm to meet the requirements set out in the MLRs 2017.
+It was incumbent on the firm to meet the requirements set out in the MLRs 2007 and 2017.
 The firm failed to do so.
 The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum. - c.
-The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - 4.4 Rule 4.1 of the Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules.

+4.4 Rule 4.1 of the Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
 There is nothing within this Agreement which conflicts with Rule 4.1 of the Regulatory and Disciplinary Rules and on that basis, a financial penalty is appropriate.

-Amount of the fine
+5. Amount of the fine